Creckeryop/NOBORU/README.md

 * More languages
 * Sort chapters by 1->N or N->1
 * Add option to cache images of current reading chapter (it will boost loading of pages you suddenly skipped)
+* Add new way of controls for changing page (DPAD)
 ## Known issues:
 <b>Issue</b> Download freezes if you go sleeping mode, and after that app need in restarting to enable downloading<br>
 <b>Advice</b> Please don't shut vita screen untill blue LED turns off.
 I hope i'll find better solution